kstrafe/Cxy-v0.1.0-draft.1/README.md

 ##### show #####

 Argument: 1 register.
 Output: void.
 Uses: void.

 Description:
 Prints the contents of a register to stdout.

 	cntnt: "||this is data"
 	> push x
 	> cpy x "content has nothing to say!"
 	> show x

-outputs: "content has nothing to say!", without the quotation marks.
+  Outputs: "content has nothing to say!", without the quotation marks.

 ##### reset #####

 Argument: void.
 Output: all registers except cntnt.
 Uses: void.

 Description:
 Resets all register states to the initial state.

 	cntnt: "||this is data"